neondatabase/website/content/docs/introduction/billing.md

 ## Support

-The support channels for Neon Free Tier and paid plans are outlined below.
-If you have any questions about the Neon support channels, please contact [sales@neon.tech](mailto:sales@neon.tech).
+The available support channels for the Neon Free Tier and paid plans are outlined below.
+If you have any questions about our support channels, please contact [sales@neon.tech](mailto:sales@neon.tech).

 | Support channels        | Free Tier           | Pro           | Enterprise     | Platform Partnership |
 | :------------------ | :-----------------: | :-----------: | :-----------: | :------------------: |